Perrota/AddSongs/readme.md

 # System
 Tested on Windows 11.
 Should also work on Windows 10.
 Not sure about older versions of Windows.
 Will most likely not work on other OS.

-The libraries used include glob, sys, time, mutagen, os, pyautogui, datetime and logging
+The libraries used include glob, argparse, time, mutagen, os, pyautogui, datetime and logging.